gatling/gatling/src/docs/content/reference/current/http/request/index.md

 For more information, see the [HTTP Checks reference section]({{< ref "../check" >}}).

-For a given request, you can also disable common checks that were defined on the `HttpProtocol` with `ignoreProtocolChecks`:
+For a given request, you can also disable common checks that were defined on the `HttpProtocol` with `ignoreDefaultChecks`:

-{{< include-code "HttpRequestSample.scala#ignoreProtocolChecks" scala >}}
+{{< include-code "HttpRequestSample.scala#ignoreDefaultChecks" scala >}}

 ## FollowRedirect